KylieGong/Spike/README.md

 `git add .` adds everything that's changed in the folder to the path to be uploaded

-`git commit -m 'message'` creates a message for users to know what was changed, in this case, the message is 'message'
+`git commit -m "message"` creates a message for users to know what was changed, in this case, the message is 'message'

 `git push` pushes the changes onto github.
 The github repository should match your local repository after doing this command.